HPInc/davinci/examples/next-amqp/README.md

-This example demonstrates the initialisation of a very basic RabbitMQ service
+This example demonstrate the initialisation of a very basic API based on Fastify with Mongoose